zawjen/blog/2025/03/01/StencilJs or not to StencilJs.md

 I see `StencilJs` has a potential to encapsulate UX for all of our websites.
 StencilJs components can provide a single source of truth for Web Components for all of the websites, or for right now [`web-zawjen`](https://github.com/zawjen/web-zawjen) and [`web-zawjen-admin`](https://github.com/zawjen/web-zawjen-admin).

 I can see a promise of `StencilJs` supporting `NextJs` SSR.
-But this has to be validated by doing a `POC` using `NextJs 19`.
+But this has to be validated by doing a `POC` using `NextJs 15` and `React 19`.
 We need to understand the bundle size of our website and performance with or without `StencilJs`.

 So far, I have noticed that `StencilJs`, does not support `ReactNative`.
 So, for our `ReactNative` mobile app, [`app-zawjen`](https://github.com/zawjen/app-zawjen), we may need to think of another strategy.
 Storybook does support ReactNative , which is a good news.